KSwaviman/Cracking-The-Personality-Code-A-Behavioral-Research/README.md

 harnessed to discern preferences for personalized experiences.

-Although smartphones currently stand as the most prevalent devices boasting considerable sensing capabilities, it’s worth noting that they are not the sole technology at our disposal for such investigations.
+Although smartphones currently stand as the most prevalent devices boasting considerable sensing capabilities, it’s worth noting that they are not the sole technology at our disposal for such investigations.
 A myriad of other devices are gaining increased acceptance, some of which are purposefully engineered for ongoing data collection.
 For instance, smartwatches and fitness trackers, explicitly designed for the continuous monitoring of sleep patterns and physical activity, are now becoming more commonplace.
 As technology continues to evolve, this research has the potential to expand its horizons, encompassing a wider array of unobtrusive sensing techniques.